ubcmri/GitTutorial/colaboration_tutorial.md

 master
 ```

-Now we want to push this branch to Github.
-We do this using
+At this stage, this branch is only on your computer.
+No one else in the group know that you are working on this awesome new feature.
+To let people know what you are working on you can push this branch to Github.
+To do this, we need to tell git on your computer which branch to push and where. `origin` is the word we use for the shared repository on Github.
 ```
 git push origin game-improvement
 ```

 This tells git that we want to push this branch to github.
-After this we do not need to specify `origin game-improvement`
+After this we do not need to specify `origin game-improvement` again for future commits.

+### Add and commit changes in the code
+Now that everything is set up it is time to make some edits in the code!
+This is the point where you would start development on your new feature on the script but in the interest of saving time I have prepared this for you already (yeah, cooking show style!).

+Open up the terminal and open the `dice_game.py` in your favorite text editor (sublime, atom, gedit, textedit, vim, vi (if you are hardcore coder), nano, just don't use word!).
+Scroll through the code and try to get an idea of what it does.

-The code have 6 different edits commented out of the code.
-Your job is now to go through the code and uncomment the edits one by one.
-After each edit you comment out make a commit.
-So the workflow will be the following
+The prepared edits are commented out of the code so your job will be to comment these out one by one.
+To simulate the real development process you will `commit` all changes you make.

 **NOTE!** Code in Python needs to be properly indented.
 After an `if` statement the code needs to be indented with one tab.
 Make sure there are no additional spaces as this will make the code to crash.

-1. Uncomment one edit
+So this is the process you will iterate through 4 times
+1. Find the edit and uncomment it.
+Note!
+Some edits require you to delete lines above the new code as well.
+So please have a look at the end of this document for further description of each edit.
 2. Stage the edit
 ```
-git add dice_game.py
+> git add dice_game.py
 ```
 3. Commit the edit
 ```
-git commit -m '<Descriptive message>'
+> git commit -m '<Descriptive message>'
 ```
 4. Push your edit to github
 ```
-git push
+> git push
 ```
-As further explanation to this push command, we need to specify that we want to push the edits on the `game-improvement` branch to github (origin).

-When all the edits are done it is time to make a pull request.
+(:octocat:) When all the edits are done it is time to make a pull request.
 In this step we put all our edits into the master version of the game.
 1. Go online to github and navigate to your repository containing the game
 2. Switch to the game-improvements branch.
 3. Click `New pull request` next to the branch name.